Enterprise Products Partners L.P. (EPD) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Enterprise Products Partners L.P.
-(EPD) is $31.86, which is $5.73 above the current market price.
 The public float for EPD is 1.47B, and currently, short sellers hold a 0.88% ratio of that floaft.
-The average trading volume of EPD on March 03, 2023 was 4.91M shares.
+The average trading volume of EPD on March 07, 2023 was 4.91M shares.

 EPD’s Market Performance

-The stock of Enterprise Products Partners L.P.
-(EPD) has seen a 0.15% increase in the past week, with a 1.52% rise in the past month, and a 5.10% gain in the past quarter.
-The volatility ratio for the week is 1.36%, and the volatility levels for the past 30 days are at 1.40% for EPD.
-The simple moving average for the last 20 days is -0.13% for EPD stock, with a simple moving average of 1.92% for the last 200 days.
+EPD’s stock has seen a 1.51% increase for the week, with a 1.63% rise in the past month and a 5.72% gain in the past quarter.
+The volatility ratio for the week is 1.47%, and the volatility levels for the past 30 days are at 1.37% for Enterprise Products Partners L.P.
+The simple moving average for the last 20 days is 0.68% for EPD stock, with a simple moving average of 2.87% for the last 200 days.

 Analysts’ Opinion of EPD